idanariav/personal-website-docusaurus/src/pages/about.md

 ## 📝 3.
 Content Creation: The Philosopher’s Code

-I also write a newsletter called **Philosopher’s Code**, where I explore ideas at the intersection of **philosophy, productivity, and personal growth**.
+I also write a newsletter called **Philosopher’s Code**, where I explore ideas at the intersection of philosophy, productivity, and personal growth.
 It’s where I reflect on timeless questions and translate them into practical insights you can apply.

 > Curious?
 [Read the latest issue →](/blog/)